TheRenegadeCoder/sample-programs/archive/k/kotlin/README.md

 Welcome to Sample Programs in Kotlin!
 To find documentation related to the Kotlin code in this repo, look [here.](https://sampleprograms.io/languages/kotlin)

-## Sample Programs List - 19/38 :relaxed:
+## Sample Programs List - 18/38 :thinking:

 In this section, we feature a list of completed and missing programs in Kotlin.
 See above for the current amount of completed programs in Kotlin.
 If you see a program that is missing and would like to add it, please submit an issue, so we can assign it to you.